Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: The Decay: The K2 of Weak Decays

 Let me then only pay the tribute to the successful climbers of the K2 of weak decays by listing hopefully most important calculations which led the team of Mikolaj Misiak to this important victory.
 Here the summaries of Uli Haisch and Mikolaj Misiak quoted above were very helpful.
-Explicitly: \begin{itemize} \item $C_{7\gamma}(M_W)$ and $C_{8g}(M_W)$ at the three-loop level have been calculated by Misiak and Steinhauser \cite{Misiak:2004ew} and those of $C_i(M_W)$ $(i=1-6)$ at two-loop level by Bobeth, Misiak and Urban \cite{Bobeth:1999mk}. \item The three-loop $2\times 2$ anomalous dimension matrix of dipole operators has been calculated by Gorbahn, Haisch and Misiak \cite{Gorbahn:2005sa} and the three loop $6\times 6$ anomalous dimension matrix of $(Q_1,..Q_6)$ operators by Gorbahn and Haisch \cite{Gorbahn:2004my}.
-Finally the four loop mixing of $(Q_1,Q_2)$ operators with the dipole operators has been found by Czakon, Haisch and Misiak \cite{Czakon:2006ss}.
+Explicitly: \begin{itemize} \item $C_{7\gamma}(M_W)$ and $C_{8g}(M_W)$ at the three-loop level were calculated by Misiak and Steinhauser \cite{Misiak:2004ew} and those of $C_i(M_W)$ $(i=1-6)$ at two-loop level by Bobeth, Misiak and Urban \cite{Bobeth:1999mk}. \item The three-loop $2\times 2$ anomalous dimension matrix of dipole operators was calculated by Gorbahn, Haisch and Misiak \cite{Gorbahn:2005sa} and the three loop $6\times 6$ anomalous dimension matrix of $(Q_1,..Q_6)$ operators by Gorbahn, Haisch and Misiak \cite{Gorbahn:2004my}.
+Finally the four loop mixing of $(Q_1,Q_2)$ operators with the dipole operators was found in 2006 by Czakon, Haisch and Misiak \cite{Czakon:2006ss}.
 The latter one is the most impressive part of this grand NNLO project.
-It has involved the computation of more than 20000 four-loop diagrams and required a mere computing time of several months on around 100 CPU's. \item A very difficult part of NNLO calculation turned out to be related to the last step of the program, the calculation of the matrix elements to the desired order.
-This calculation is not yet completed but a fantastic progress has been made as recently summarized very systematically by Mikolaj Misiak \cite{Misiak:2010dz}. \end{itemize}
+It involved a computation of more than 20000 four-loop diagrams, and required a mere computing time of several months on around 100 CPUs. \item A very difficult part of the NNLO calculation turned out to be related to the last step of the program, the calculation of the matrix elements to the desired order.
+The fantastic progress in this calculation, made already by 2010 has been summarized very systematically by Mikolaj Misiak \cite{Misiak:2010dz}. \end{itemize}

 As several groups took part in the latter step it is essential to refer to all the existing calculations.
-To this end I found it most convenient to shorten the most recent summary of Misiak \cite{Misiak:2010dz}.
+To this end I found it most convenient to follow the summary of Misiak in \cite{Misiak:2010dz}.
 The discussion of non-perturbative contributions is also included there.